clemsos/writings/_quora/2018-10-21-Who-is-the-most-regarded-or-popular-leader-of-China-other-than-Mao.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Who is the most regarded or popular leader of China other than Mao? - Quora
+    Who is the most regarded or popular leader of China other than Mao? - Quora
 ---